byuidatascience/data_retail/Energy_Plus_data/README.md

-# Energy PLus Data
+# Energy Plus Data

 This folder contains the Energy Plus data for eight cities in the United States.
+The data is essentially simulation data of reference supermarkets.
 These cities, contained in separate .csv files, include:

 - Albuquerque, New Mexico
 - Atlanta, Georgia